Like Quertime on Facebook!

 53. Software as a Service (SaaS)

-SaaS is a cloud computing model where software applications are delivered over the internet on a subscription basis.
-Instead of purchasing and installing software locally, users access and use the software through a web browser.
-This model offers flexibility, scalability, and automatic updates, making it a popular choice for businesses looking for cost-effective and efficient software solutions.
+SaaS is a type of cloud computing where applications are hosted over the internet and sold as a subscription offering.
+Rather than purchase and install the software locally you would access and use the software via a web browser.
+SaaS offers more flexibility, scalability, and automatic updates which attracts businesses that could benefit from software solutions without the expense.

 54. Spatial Computing

-Spatial Computing involves the integration of physical space with digital elements, creating immersive and interactive experiences.
-It encompasses technologies like augmented reality (AR) and virtual reality (VR), enabling users to interact with and manipulate digital content in real-world environments.
-Spatial Computing has applications in gaming, education, healthcare, and various industries to enhance user experiences and data visualization.
+Spatial Computing is the integration of physical spaces with digital/computational elements which produce immersive and interactive experiences.
+Spatial Computing will include augmented reality (AR) and virtual reality (VR) whereby users can interact with and/or manipulate digital content in space.
+Spatial Computing has a variety of applications in virtually any industry (gaming, education, health care, etc.) that can produce enhanced user experiences or data visualizations.

 55. Spendlytics